- Why Learning a Foreign Language is Important

 - How to Learn a Foreign Language Effectively

-Well, technically, I’m taking two separate courses to learn two foreign languages.
 Earlier this year, I decided to polish my Turkish language skill after I came across some random Turkish series on Facebook.
-LOL.
-For that, I already know basic Turkish, so my goal for the course is quite simple… To improve my speaking and listening skills, as well as to enrich my vocabulary.
+Apart from Turkish, I also registered for an online course to start learning Serbian.

 As a result, I’m taking the online course for both languages simultaneously.
-That’s why I decided to start writing about some tips to learn a foreign language.
+That’s why I decided to start writing about some tips for the best ways to learn a foreign language.
 I’m not saying I’m a multitalented person slash polyglot, but I guess I get by when it comes to learning a language that is not my mother tongue.

 So, what are the best ways to learn a foreign language?!